merkle-open/gradle-notification-plugin/README.md

 ### Templating
 The Plugin uses mustache templates to send notification.
 Every sender allows a custom template which overwrites the default template.

+Default templates can be found in resources [src/main/resources/templates](src/main/resources/templates)

 ### Example
 This example shows how to collect properties and send a message to the console.